HIAS in Greece

 HIAS SERVICES IN GREECE

-HIAS is a leading legal service provider on the island of Lesvos and has recently opened an office in Athens to follow up on cases, pursue strategic litigation and engage in advocacy on behalf of refugees.
+HIAS, with the support of IRUSA, is a leading legal service provider on the island of Lesvos and has recently opened an office in Athens to follow up on cases, pursue strategic litigation and engage in advocacy on behalf of refugees.
 With little legal help available for refugees and asylum seekers across Greece, HIAS plays a critical role helping refugees secure legal status, the first step toward regaining control and stability in their lives.
 Legal status helps refugees unlock access to a wide range of opportunities and rights helping them move toward meaningful social and economic integration.